 - Engage your kids or your husband.
 Explain that you’re trying something new and ask for their support, just for a couple of weeks.
 Then you can reassess how well it’s working.
 Or even better, go out for ice cream or something if the family stays on track with the habit for a few days.

 - One clutter problem I hear a lot about are the kids toys.
 Definitely a legit problem.
-One solution – limit the toys to a particular room, like their room, or a playroom.
-Although I always liked to have my kids around me, so what I did was I bought an old school desk for them, the kind with the lift-up lid.
+One solution – limit the toys to just one room, like their room, or a playroom.
+I always liked to have my kids in the same room with me, so what I did was I buy an old school desk for them, the kind with the lift-up lid.
 They could have whatever coloring books or toys that would fit in their desk and they could sit and play there while we watched TV in the evening.

 - The other issue I hear about is paper clutter – I have a whole post about dealing with paper.